How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 Saddle adjustment

-First of all, you need to adjust the height, angle and distance of the saddle under physiological features passenger.
+First of all, you need to adjust the height, angle and distance of the saddle under physiological characteristics passenger.

 Many different methods have been developed to determine the correct saddle height.
-The most common and accessible to the average person is the “heel method”.
-To determine the height of the saddle using this method, it is necessary to do the following manipulations:
+The most common and accessible to the average person is the “heel method.”
+To determine the height of the saddle using this method, you must perform the following manipulations:

-• Place your foot in shoes with your heel on the pedal.
-The pedal must be in the down position and parallel to the floor.
+• Place your foot in the shoe with the heel on the pedal.
+The pedal must be in the down position and parallel to the floor

-• Adjust the seat height so that sitting position the leg standing on the pedal was almost completely straightened at the knee, but at the same time the pelvis took a horizontal position without distortion
+• Set the seat height so that sitting position the leg standing on the pedal was almost completely straightened at the knee, but at the same time the pelvis assumed a horizontal position without distortion

-That is, if the leg does not reach the pedal, then the saddle must be lowered, and vice versa, if it is strongly bent at the knee, it must be raised.
-Bicycle seat height adjustment is adjusted by loosening the seat bolt.
+That is, if the leg does not reach the pedal, then the saddle needs to be lowered, and vice versa, if the knee is strongly bent, it should be raised.
+The bicycle seat height adjustment is adjusted after loosening the seat bolt.

-Be sure to remember that on the seatpost of any bicycle there is a mark of the maximum possible removal of the saddle, above which it is not worth raising the seat, as this is fraught with breakdowns for the bicycle and possible injuries for the passenger.
+It is imperative to remember that on the seat post of any bicycle there is a mark for the maximum possible saddle offset, above which you should not raise the seat, as this can lead to damage to the bicycle and possible injuries to the passenger.

 Seat tilt.
-Usually the seat is installed either parallel to the ground, or slightly raising the front or rear of it up, depending on the individual characteristics of the cyclist.
-It should be taken into account that if the saddle is strongly lifted up with the front end, then the passenger will roll back while moving, therefore, in order to maintain balance, he will have to use his hands and press.
+Typically, the seat is installed either parallel to the ground, or slightly raising the front or back of it up, depending on the individual characteristics of the cyclist.
+It should be taken into account that if the front end of the saddle is lifted up strongly, the passenger will roll back when moving, therefore, in order to maintain balance, he will have to use his arms and abs.

 As a result of such a trip, pain in the muscles of the arms and abdomen may occur.
-Conversely, if you raise the back of the saddle, the passenger will begin to roll forward onto the bicycle frame, which will also increase the load on the hands and add the possibility of getting discomfort in the crotch.
+And vice versa, if you raise back saddle, the passenger will begin to roll forward onto the bicycle frame, which will also increase the load on the hands and add the possibility of getting discomfort in the crotch.

 Adjusting the distance of the saddle from the steering wheel is carried out as follows:

-• Move the bicycle saddle forward or backward so that knee-joint was exactly above the pedal axis.
-The pedal must be in a position parallel to the ground.
+• Move the bicycle saddle forward or backward so that knee joint appeared exactly above the pedal axis.
+The pedal should be in a position parallel to the ground

-So, when adjusting the saddle, it is necessary to take into account the individual characteristics of the anatomy of the passenger.
-But you should also take into account the style of riding, for example, in high-speed traffic, a lower saddle position will be justified than in a calm ride on the highway.
+So, when adjusting the saddle, it is necessary to take into account the individual characteristics of the passenger’s anatomy.
+But riding style should also be taken into account, for example, when driving at high speed, a lower saddle position will be justified than when riding on a quiet highway.

-The steering wheel is adjusted according to three parameters: height adjustment, centering relative to the sleeve, centering relative to the wheel.
+The steering wheel is adjusted according to three parameters: height adjustment, alignment relative to the hub, alignment relative to the wheel.

-Before you adjust the steering wheel height, you need to decide in what conditions the cyclist is going to ride.
+Before adjusting the handlebar height, you need to decide in what conditions the cyclist is going to ride.

-For example, road trips should be as comfortable as possible in terms of control over the traffic situation, so the handlebar height is set so that the cyclist's back is 30 degrees relative to the vertical, for walking and fitness - 45-60, and for the elderly and children - 60-90 degrees.
+For example, road trips should be as comfortable as possible in terms of control over the road situation, so the height of the steering wheel is set so that the cyclist’s back in relation to the vertical makes an angle of 30 degrees, for walking and fitness - 45-60, and for the elderly and children - 60-90 degrees.

-Generally, handlebar position differs for different types of bicycles.
-Yes, for road bike the steering wheel is mounted above the seat, for hybrid and mountain - at the same level with the saddle, and for high-speed - below the saddle.
+Generally, the handlebar position differs for different types of bicycles.
+Yes, for road bike The steering wheel is installed above the seat, for a hybrid and mountain - at the same level with the saddle, and for a high-speed one - below the saddle.

-We adjust the height of the saddle after loosening the handlebar stem bolt with a hex wrench.
-After we set the steering wheel to the desired height and tighten the bolt.
+We adjust the height of the saddle after loosening the stem bolt with a hex key.
+Then set the steering wheel to the desired height and tighten the bolt.

-Not all bicycle models allow you to adjust the handlebars in wide range.
-Such freedom is available mainly to the ordinary road bike.
-If we talk about racing or mountain, then most likely it will be possible to adjust the height within only a few millimeters, due to the design of the bike.
+Not all bicycle models allow you to customize the handlebars wide range.
+This freedom is available mainly on a regular road bike.
+If we talk about racing or mountain bikes, then most likely it will be possible to adjust the height within just a few millimeters, which is due to the design of the bike.

-The steering wheel is adjusted in the center relative to the hub in such a way that the cyclist sitting on the bike has his hand, arm and shoulder in a straight line.
-If the hand is at an angle to the forearm, then at least you are guaranteed fatigue from such a trip.
+The steering wheel is adjusted centrally relative to the hub in such a way that the cyclist's hand, arm and shoulder form a straight line while sitting on the bike.
+If the hand is at an angle to the forearm, then at least you will be tired from such a trip.

-Adjustment of a wheel on the center concerning a wheel.
-To carry out this adjustment yourself is not difficult even for inexperienced users.
-To do this, you need to stand in front of the bike, hold the front wheel between your knees and, after loosening the mount, center the steering wheel.
+Adjustment of the steering wheel in the center relative to the wheel.
+Carrying out this adjustment yourself is not difficult even for inexperienced users.
+To do this, you need to stand in front of the bicycle, hold the front wheel between your knees and, after loosening the mount, center the handlebars.

 Bicycle brakes are divided into rim brakes, mechanical disc brakes, and hydraulic disc brakes.

 Easiest to adjust rim brakes.
-First, we check the position of the pads - they should lie on the wheel rim with their entire surface, and in no case should they touch the tires.
-The distance from the rim to the block should not be less than 1 mm and more than 3 mm.
-Brake pads are adjusted using a hexagon
+First, we check the position of the pads - they should lie with their entire surface on the wheel rim, and under no circumstances touch the tires.
+The distance from the rim to the pad should not be less than 1 mm and more than 3 mm.
+The brake pads are adjusted using a hexagon

 Adjusting the location of shifters and brake levers

-To determine correct position brake levers, you can mentally pull the thread along the handlebar.
-The brake levers are set at an angle of 45 degrees with respect to this line, and in such a way that you can reach them with your hand with your middle and forefinger.
+To determine correct position brake levers, you can mentally stretch the thread along the steering wheel handle.
+The brake handles are installed at an angle of 45 degrees relative to this line, and in such a way that you can reach them with your middle and index fingers.

 Shifter - speed control unit on the steering wheel.
 It must be placed close to the brake levers.

-The adjustment of the fork depends on the rider's weight.
-You should not make the fork too soft, as with a strong rebound, the likelihood of bike breakdowns increases.
+The fork setting depends on the weight of the cyclist.
+You should not make the fork too soft, as a strong rebound increases the likelihood of bike breakdowns.

-Every time you are going to ride a bike, it is necessary to check the serviceability of the vehicle.
+Every time you are going to ride a bicycle, it is necessary to check the serviceability of the vehicle.

 • Inspect the brake pads.
 They should be at a distance of 1 to 3 mm from the wheel rim, and close to it with the entire plane.
 Under no circumstances should the brake pads touch the tires.

-• Depress and release the brake levers several times.
-They should not be too soft or too tight, rest against the steering wheel or sink.
+• Press and release the brake levers several times.
+They should not be too soft or too tight, rest against the steering wheel or sink

 Checking the condition of tires

-Inspect tires for wear.
-Severe tire wear quite often causes a chamber puncture.
-Worn tires need to be replaced on time.
+Inspect the tires for wear.
+Severe tire wear quite often causes a puncture in the tube.
+Worn tires must be replaced on time.

 Checking bolts and lack of play

-Be sure to check that the steering wheel is securely fastened, and the steering column does not hang out, that is, it does not have any play.
+It is imperative to check that the steering wheel is securely fastened and that the steering column does not dangle, that is, there is no play.

-We also check the reliability of fastening the wheels in the forks and the seat in the seatpost.
+We also check the reliability of fastening the wheels in the forks and the seat in the seat clamp.

 Other

-If you have to drive at night, you need to make sure that the lighting system is working.
+If you have to drive in the dark, you need to make sure that the lighting system is working properly.

 The bike is ready.
 Have a nice walk!

-Setting the steering column to the correct height can help relieve back, wrist and arm pain while riding.
-You can adjust the height of the steering wheel yourself, having an adjustable (wrench) and hex wrench at hand.
+Setting the right steering column height can help relieve back, wrist, and arm pain while riding.
+You can adjust the height of the steering wheel yourself by having an adjustable (wrench) and hex key on hand.

-How to raise the steering wheel on a bicycle - decide on the design
+How to raise the handlebars on a bicycle - let's decide on the design

-How to Raise the Handlebars on a Bicycle - What You'll Need
+How to raise the handlebars on a bicycle - what you need

-• Adjustable wrench, adjustable up to 40 mm.
+• Adjustable spanner, adjustable up to 40 mm.

 • Steel hammer.

-• Spacer rings (size according to stem diameter).
+• Spacer rings (size according to rod diameter).

 • Rag.